Frequently Asked Questions

 certificates.
 There

-is no waiting period in Ontario between obtaining a licence and actually
+is no waiting period in Ontario between obtaining a license and actually

 marrying.